abdelqader-alomari/reading_notes/read-01.md

 characters in your pages such as <, >, and ©.

 ## HTML5 Layout:
-* The new HTML5 elements i XX ndicate the purpose of different parts of a web page and help to describe its structure.
+* The new HTML5 elements indicate the purpose of different parts of a web page and help to describe its structure.
 * The new elements provide clearer code (compared